vermaabhishek42/YouTube_Ad_Placement_Predictor/README.md

 ## Academic Note on Scope and Interpretation

-The tier label was defined as a proxy from operational heuristics (inventory and engagement).
+The tier label was defined as a proxy from operational  inventory and engagement.
 Therefore, results were interpreted as decision-support guidance rather than causal claims about campaign performance.
 The project emphasized transparency, interpretability, and reproducible workflow documentation.

-## References

-A complete list of academic references was maintained in references.bib and was reported in the academic report PDF.
-Core theoretical sources motivating the methods included Random Forest methodology and research on YouTube recommendation logic and content performance dynamics.

 ## Author and Course Context